 This gorgeous log staircase features squared-off whole logs in place of the more commonly seen half-log design.
 The banister and railings are bark-on small logs that match the rest of the interior of this home.

-23. Classic Log Interior with Touch of Stone
+23. Classic Log Cabin Interior Design with a Touch of Stone